mattscripted/mattscripted.github.io/content/blog/export-vs-export-default/index.md

 import { getPrimes, getMedianPrimes } from './primes'
 ```

 Conversely, when I work on an existing project, I follow the team.
-If we have agreed on an approach, then it's better to be consistent and do right by everyone.
+If we have a standard, then it's better to be consistent and do right by everyone.
 After all, we create better software when we work together.

 So, really, *it depends*.

 ## In Closing

 To summarize, we can use `export default` to export the main thing in a module and `export` to export everything else.
-However, there are mixed opinions on whether we should use `export default` at all, or stick with just `export` for everything.
+However, there are mixed opinions on whether we should use `export default` or just stick to `export`.

-Ultimately, there is no definitive answer.
-So, I believe the best choice is to favour consistency and do what's right by the team.
+Ultimately, I think it's more important to be consistent and support the team.

 ## References